 Dr Beverly Bergman

-- Honorary Senior Research Fellow (Institute of Health & Wellbeing)
+- Honorary Clinical Associate Professor (Institute of Health & Wellbeing)

 Dr Beverly Bergman trained in medicine at the University of Birmingham.
 She worked as an Army doctor, initially in general practice before transferring into public health in 1996.
 She was appointed Senior Lecturer in Preventive Medicine at the Royal Army Medical College in 1997, and was Honorary Senior Lecturer in Public Health and Epidemiology at the University of Birmingham 2002-2009.
 Appointed Army Parkes Professor of Preventive Medicine in 2007, she was a member of the Army Medical Services Research Ethics Committee, the Surgeon General’s Research Strategy Group and the Army Scientific Advisory Committee.
 She worked in the Army’s health policy unit at the Ministry of Defence before moving to Scotland where she was seconded to the Scottish Government as Military Medical Liaison Officer.
-Since retiring from the Army in 2012, she has been at the Institute of Health & Wellbeing where she has recently completed a PhD study on the long-term health of military veterans in Scotland.
+Since retiring from the Army in 2012, she has been at the Institute of Health & Wellbeing where, after completing a PhD study on the long-term health of military veterans in Scotland in 2016, she was an Honorary Senior Research Fellow before being appointed Honorary Clinical Associate Professor in 2021.
+She was appointed OBE for Services to Veterans in Scotland in the New Year Honours list 2021.

 - Military and veterans’ health